top of page

 The boundaries you surrendered to stay loved.

-When you integrate your shadow, you don’t become darker - you become truer.
+When you integrate your shadow, you become the truest you.

 You reclaim the energy that was tied up in pretending.